All About Japanese Landscaping

 space restrictions, ponds are usually created large enough so you can stroll

-tree's placed on them surrounded by rock and sand.
-Bridges are often created so
+with tree's placed on them surrounded by rock and sand.
+Bridges are often

 You can find out more about these types of gardens by doing a Google.com